x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 suitable and recommended in such non-interactive contexts.
 For example, see the recommendations for software and firmware signing in [CNSA2.0].
 Some manufactures use common and well-established key formats like X.509 for their code signing and update mechanisms.
-In this case, a secure environment as required can usually be established.
 Also there are multi-party IoT ecosystems where publicly trusted code signing certificates are useful.

 # Public Key Algorithms